projectcapsule/capsule/docs/operator/mtb/block-privileged-containers.md

     image: busybox:latest
     command: ["/bin/sleep", "3600"]
     securityContext:
-      capabilities:
-        add:
-        - SYS_TIME
+      privileged: true
 EOF
 ```

-You should have the pod blocked by PodSecurityPolicy.
+You should have the pod blocked by `PodSecurityPolicy`.

 **Cleanup:**
 As cluster admin, delete all the created resources